If your DTC application is denied

 Keep a copy of your request for reconsideration and all the supporting documents you have compiled for your records.
 Original signatures must be on the reconsideration application and supporting documents can be copies.

-It is a good idea to send your package by registered mail.
+If you mail your package, it is a good idea to send by registered mail.
 Make a note of when you mail the package.
-Mail it to the

 You will have to wait a few months for a decision.
 You can send additional information during that time, especially if there is any change in your condition.
 Service Canada may also ask you to see a doctor of their choosing or may ask for updates.